 Create hashtags for your brand: hashtags ideally help the users to discover brands, products, and more through posts that have been tagged with these hashtags.
 So you want to use hashtags that are both generic, branded, and niche to build brand awareness.
 Only using generic hashtags will get your posts lost in the mix.
 So, go the extra step of making your own hashtag.
 Although it might be a while before it takes off, it will help you stand out as an identity from the crowd.

-Running a social media contest: where the participants submit a picture, video, with the other users voting for their favourites is a great way to run a brand awareness on social media.
+Running a social media contest: where the participants submit a picture, video, with the other users voting for their favorites is a great way to run a brand awareness on social media.
 Contestants are more likely to share the link to the contest with family and friends to get more votes, which will, in turn, build your brand awareness.

 7. Car Wraps

 Getting a car wrap is a great tried and tested method for building brand awareness.
 Car wraps can ideally be customized with different designs to cover the entire car.
 They can generate a huge amount of attention and is a great way to make sure that wherever you are, people become more familiar with your brand.
-So, go ahead and wrap your company cars or your own personal vehicles with brand buildings wraps.
+So, go ahead and wrap your company cars or your own personal vehicles with brand-building wraps.

 8. LinkedIn Publishing

-Recently, LinkedIn has started letting all of its users to publish posts right on the platform with their publishing tools.
+Recently, LinkedIn has started letting all of its users publish posts right on the platform with their publishing tools.
 When your posts get enough attention, it could bring in many users to your company page, and generate lots of leads in the process.

 As an extra bonus, having relevant, high-quality posts attached to your LinkedIn profile can also help to establish you as a thought leader in the industry.
 Of course, you can always develop your own company blog and post these articles there, nonetheless, make sure that you share these hereafter publishing.